Thyroid Eye Disease Treatment

 Rarely, the inflammation is very severe and does not respond adequately to steroids, in which case you may require urgent surgery, called orbital decompression, in order to preserve your vision.

-Sometimes the increased pressure behind the eye can cause an increased pressure inside the eye.
-This may require treatment with eyedrops to lower the pressure, to prevent glaucoma developing.
+Sometimes the increased pressure behind the eye can cause increased pressure inside the eye.
+This may require treatment with eye drops to lower the pressure, to prevent glaucoma from developing.

 Inactive, Stable Thyroid Eye Disease

 Once your TED has become inactive, you may be left with some changes to your appearance and vision.
 At this stage, you may wish to have rehabilitative surgery.
 The type of surgery depends on how the TED has affected your eyes.

 If your eyes are bulging forward, you may wish to consider orbital decompression, which involves removing bone and/or fat from the eye socket to increase the space behind the eye and allow the eye to settle back into the socket.